Adding Avatar Agents (NPCs)

 | Represent the participant's body | Tracked / Full-Body Avatars |

-The simplest way to add avatars is to place them directly in your scene using Inspector, then reference them by name in code.
+The recommended workflow is to place avatars directly in your scene using Inspector, then either use the GUI to set their animation state or reference them by name in code.
 No hard-coded positions or extra placement utilities needed.

-Step 1 – Add an avatar to your scene in Inspector
+Step 1 – Add the Avatar in Inspector

-- Open your environment/scene in Inspector (can click "Edit" in the GUI to open your scene in Inspector or use the shortcut to the Inspector App)
+- Open your environment/scene in Inspector (click "Edit" in the GUI, or use the shortcut to the Inspector app)

 - Use File → Add or drag and drop an avatar file into the scene